-As of December 31, 2023, the drilling contract with the longest expected remaining duration, excluding unexercised options, extends through June 2031.
+As of December 31, 2024, the drilling contract with the longest expected remaining duration, excluding unexercised options, extends through July 2031.

-Lease revenue
+Lease Revenue

-On October 5, 2022, a subsidiary of the Company signed a bareboat charter agreement with a subsidiary of Noble Corporation ("Noble") for the Shelf Drilling Barsk rig.
+On October 5, 2022, a subsidiary of the Company signed a bareboat charter agreement with a subsidiary of Noble Corporation ("Noble") for the Shelf Drilling Barsk.
 The Noble subsidiary leased the rig from the Company for the remaining term of its drilling contract with Equinor ASA until December 2023.
-The Company received payments of \$2.0 million per month, which were trued up at periodic intervals for revenues and expenses per the terms of the agreement.
-The Company accounted for this operating lease and these variable lease payments under Accounting Standards Codification ("ASC") 842 Leases.
-The lease payments were recognized as revenue over the lease term as use of the asset occurred.
+The Company received payments of \$2.0 million per month, which were trued up at periodic intervals for revenues and expenses per the agreement terms.

+The Company accounted for this operating lease and variable lease payments under Accounting Standards Codification ("ASC") 842 Leases.
+Lease revenue is recognized over the lease term as use of the asset occurs.